METR/terraform-docker-build/README.md

 | image_tag | Tag of the built image |
 | source_sha | SHA256 hash of the source files |

-## How It Works

-1. **Source Tracking**: The module calculates SHA256 hashes of all specified source files and the Dockerfile
-2. **Image Tagging**: Images are tagged based on content hash, ensuring consistent rebuilds only when source changes
-3. **ECR Authentication**: Automatically handles ECR authentication using AWS provider credentials
-4. **Docker Build**: Uses `docker buildx build` with configurable arguments for maximum flexibility
-5. **Platform Support**: Supports single and multi-platform builds

 ## Contributing